mongodb-developer/compare-sql-mql/README.md

 The SQL data is in MySQL's version of SQL syntax.

 The MongoDB data comes from the sample database called sample_supplies - it is included for completeness' sake.
 The MongoDB data is easily installed by following the instructions at https://docs.atlas.mongodb.com/sample-data/, or you can use `mongoimport` with the sales.json file.
+Alternatively, the insertSales.json file contains a standard MongoDB Querying Language (MQL) insert statement.